jimjunker1/Junker_temperature-energy-flux/README.md

 therefore it is recommended to load the object rather than rerun the analysis from scratch unless necessary.

+All manuscript files and appendices are created from corresponding files in the `doc/`.
+Appendices were converted to .pdf files from the .docx file outputs for uploads.

 ## Reproducibility

 The system configuration of the last rerun was: